engineyard/ey-docs/pages/deployment-troubleshooting.md

 Place your Rails root directory at the root level of your git repository.
 (The Rails root directory is the one that contains the app, config, and public directories.)

+<h2 id="topic6"> Application (developed in a Windows local environment) fails to deploy</h2>

+###Symptom

+Application developed on a Windows environment fails to deploy and the Gemfile.lock contains "mingw32".

+QUESTION for Reviewers: Under what heading in the Gemfile.lock file will we see this "mingw32"?

+###Solution

+Currently, you cannot bundle on a Windows environment and deploy to a Unix environment.
+You must bundle on a Unix-based system to use Bundler.

+The workaround for this problem is:

+1. Via SSH, connect to the application and database instance (for single server environment) or the database instance (for a clustered environment).
+    For more information, see [[Connect to your instance via SSH|ssh-connect]].
+2. On the instance, generate a new Gemfile.lock file with a command such as this one:
+    `cd /data/railsinstaller_demo/current && export LANG="en_US.UTF-8" && unset RUBYOPT BUNDLE_PATH BUNDLE_FROZEN BUNDLE_WITHOUT BUNDLE_BIN BUNDLE_GEMFILE && bundle _1.0.21_ install --gemfile /data/railsinstaller_demo/current/Gemfile --path /data/railsinstaller_demo/shared/bundled_gems --binstubs /data/railsinstaller_demo/current/ey_bundler_binstubs --without test development --no-deployment`

+For more information, see [[Gemfile.lock generated on Windows not usable when deploying to Linux|https://github.com/carlhuda/bundler/issues/1610]].

 [1]: #topic1        "topic1"
 [2]: #topic2        "topic2"
 [3]: #topic3        "topic3"
 [4]: #topic4	    "topic4"
 [5]: #topic5        "topic5"
+[6]: #topic6        "topic6"